WxBDM/PyNimbus/README.md

 ## Change Log
 8/24 - See Important Announcement above
-8/28 - Renamed from SPC Storm Reports to ???
+8/28 - Renamed from SPC Storm Reports to PyNimbus to better reflect the purpose of the package